New Covent Garden Market: Redevelopment

 By 2005, the buildings were beginning to show signs of their age, in need of modernising.
 Following a report by PricewaterhouseCoopers, the CGMA and DEFRA agreed on a plan (known as Project Chrysalis) to reform and redevelop the market to enable it to be eventually sold.
 The CGMA, which had previously paid any profits as dividends to HM Treasury, was allowed to retain its profits to fund the initial planning work.

 The CGMA signed a contract with Vinci and St. Modwen in 2013 for the market's regeneration for a five-year development project Funded by releasing spare land to the developers to build residential properties, the £2 billion project is expected to provide 2000 additional jobs, include 3000 new homes, 135,000 square feet of commercial units and 100,000 square feet of retail facilities.
 The project is a part of the wider Nine Elms Regeneration area, which also encompasses the relocation of the Embassy of the United States, London to Nine Elms, the regeneration of Battersea Power Station, and an extension of the Underground's Northern line (funded in part by the CGMA).

-Delays
+Construction timeline

 By the time redevelopment works started in 2015 (months behind schedule), the project's timeline had increased in scope and was expected to take 10 years.
 The Flower Market, situated near the Battersea Park Road entrance, opened in April 2017, with the Food Exchange opening in January 2018.
 Phase One of the regeneration completed in December 2019.

 However, traders were unimpressed about the quality of the new units, relating to logistics, spacing and electric capacity.
 In 2018, their Tenant association sued the CGMA over breach of contract.
 The lawsuit was settled in December 2020 with the CGMA agreeing to implement changes proposed in a consultation made earlier that year.

-The second phase of works started in January 2021, and is expected to complete in 2026.
+The second phase of works started in January 2021, to be completed in 2026.

+By 23 May 2023, there was a more significant and very visible progression on the latest phase of development.
+The newest block would comprise 24 units, measure about 6.5 metres in width and be a new home for four wholesalers.
+There was another milestone on the opening of the new Southern Access Road on 27 March and the second route became an exit.
+This would allow complete entry for construction vehicles only.